fazulk/basic-python-demo/README.md

-# udacity
+# simple quiz
-for working on udacity projects
+using python